Body of missing 79-year-old woman found in Orange County

 ORANGE COUNTY, N.C.
 (WTVD) -- The search for a 79-year-old Orange County woman ended in tragedy Sunday night.

-Orange County Sheriff's Office announced on Facebook that deputies had found the body of Annette McBroom.
+Orange County Sheriff's Office announced on Facebook that deputies found the body of Annette McBroom a few hours after she was reported missing.

 McBroom was reported missing earlier in the day Sunday.
 Her daughter told investigators she had not heard from her mom since Thursday.